-Effective December 16, 2009, the Company commenced paying Mr. Ronald Bertuzzi compensation of \$500 per month each for his services as non-executive director and Audit Committee member and up to \$500 for each Board and Audit Committee meeting that he attends, which is determined and approved by the Board.
-On July 5, 2011, the Company commenced paying Mr. Keith Hill compensation of \$26,000 per year for his services as a non-executive director, Audit Committee member and Compensation Committee member.
-On December 14, 2011, the Company commenced paying Mr. Keith Vidalin compensation of \$26,000 per year for his services as a non-executive director and Audit Committee member.
-The executive director of the Company does not receive compensation for services provided in his capacity as director, including any fees for serving on the Board or committees thereof or for attending Board meetings.
+Effective December 16, 2009, the Company commenced paying Mr. Ronald Bertuzzi compensation of \$500 per month each for his services as non-executive director and member on various Board committees and up to \$500 for each Board and Audit Committee meeting that he attended, which was determined and approved by the Board.
+On January 1, 2013, Mr. Bertuzzi's compensation increased to \$1,250 a month.
+On November 5, 2014, Mr. Bertuzzi resigned as a director of the Company and was subsequently replaced by Dr. Douglas Ellenor on November 5, 2014, at which time the Company commenced paying Dr. Ellenor compensation of \$36,000 per year for his services as a non-executive director and member on various Board committees.
+On July 5, 2011, the Company commenced paying Mr. Keith Hill compensation of \$26,000 per year for his services as a non-executive director and member on various Board committees, which was increased to \$36,000 per year on November 1, 2014.
+On December 14, 2011, the Company commenced paying Mr. Ken Vidalin compensation of \$26,000 per year for his services as a non-executive director and member on various Board committees and member on various Board committees, which was increased to \$36,000 per year on November 1, 2014.
+On December 14, 2011, the Company commenced paying Mr. Ken Vidalin compensation of \$26,000 per year for his services as a non-executive director and member on various Board committees, which was increased to \$36,000 per year on November 1, 2014.
+The executive director of the Company does not receive compensation for services provided in his capacity as director, including any fees for serving on the Board or Board committees thereof or for attending Board meetings.